gagathon/Project-2025/README.md

 This repository is a personal initiative to document my learning journey as I work on one project every month throughout the year 2025.
 As a BCA student at SMIT, Sikkim, I aim to explore various technologies, programming concepts, and real-world applications through hands-on projects.

 ## 🚀 Objectives
-- Create one meaningful project every month.
+- Create at least two meaningful project every month.
 - Strengthen my programming and problem-solving skills.
 - Explore tools and technologies relevant to the industry.
 - Share my journey with the tech community.